The Best UK Network Operators for Kids

 They also offer a plan called the 4GEEE Plan, which lets you add up to four other family members to your contract.
 This can work out cheaper than getting individual plans, but it also means that you get one monthly bill for everyone, so it’s easy to keep track of who’s doing what (and who’s spending what).
 Plus, you can share data amongst family members.

 Coming to O2, and this was one of the first operators to recognise that children needed to be protected better when using mobiles.
 Partnering up with the NSPCC, O2 has created a special online hub for parents and children, full of ideas for how to talk to your kid about smartphone safety and security.
 You’ll find full video guides for setting up all kinds of protection services, including parental controls.
 They also have a free helpline that you can call anytime for advice.

 There aren’t any family plans per se with O2, though you can always add a second SIM card with a different number to your contract (which works out cheaper than getting a second full contract).
 Anyone with an O2 pay monthly contract can share data with any other O2 pay monthly contract holder too.
-As far as perks go, O2 offer great ones for families, including cinema tickets weekly, meal deals, and tickets to special events too.
+As far as perks go, O2 offers great ones for families, including cinema tickets weekly, meal deals, and tickets to special events too.

 Last, but not least, there’s Three.
 Three does let you put parental controls on your kid’s phone, and to do this you’ll need to go to your online account using the phone itself.
 Three’s controls do only block content that’s rated 18 plus, so they might not be strong enough for younger children.

 When it comes to money, Three does tend to be one of the cheaper major networks, offering unlimited calls and texts and high data limits for reasonable prices.
 You can set limits on data use, so your kid can’t go over a certain amount of mobile data per month.
 And if you frequently go abroad then Three allows your child to use their phone outside of the UK in the same way as they would inside the UK.